 - Result(s) of sample(s) is/are reported on as received basis, unless otherwise specified.
-The result(s) is/are related only to the item(s) tested. - Sample(s) was/ were submitted by client.
+The result(s) is/are related only to the - Sample(s) was/ were submitted by client.
 Sample(s) arrived laboratory in ambient condition. - Calibration was subcontracted to Envirotech Services Company.